USS Huron Historic Shipwreck Preserve

 The federal government was severely criticized for its failure to provide adequate funding for the United States Lifesaving Service.
 Two months after the wreck of Huron, the steamship Metropolis ran aground 23 miles to the north, with the loss of 85 lives.
 These two disasters prompted Congress to appropriate funding to build additional lifesaving stations along the North Carolina coast and increase their months of operation.

 The Huron site is located approximately 250 yards from the beach.
 During the summer months, buoys mark the bow and stern of the wreck.
 Divers and snorkelers who visit the site can see a wide variety of sea life as they swim over the remains of the historic warship.
 Many portions of the wreck hold points of interest such as boilers, cannonball storage racks, and the huge propeller and rudder.

-The wreck site map depicts the wreck of the Huron as she exists today.
-During the 1870s, the ship's cannons and much of her machinery were salvaged.
+The site map (below) depicts the wreck of Huron as it exists today.
+During the 1870s, the ship's cannons and much of its machinery were salvaged.
 Over the years, time and the elements have eroded parts of the ship.
 The lower hull is well preserved, however, and portions of the bow remain intact up to the main deck level.
 A thick layer of concretion and marine growth now covers the site, hiding many structural features.
-Because the Huron is close to shore, shifting sands are constantly covering and uncovering various portions of the wreck..
+Because the Huron site is close to shore, shifting sands are constantly covering and uncovering various portions of the wreck.